 Some of these things can be learned online, but you should observe things like behavioral characteristics in the field.
 By studying the insect, you will learn when to press the shutter button based on the insect’s behavior at any given time.

 Another thing to consider is the time of day you choose to photograph your subject.
 If you are looking at photographing insects the best time of day is the early morning just after sunrise.
 Insects are most dormant at this time of day, so the majority of them will sit still long enough for you to get a great shot.
+To do your research is one of the most indispensable macro photography tips when shooting living subjects.

 #5: Use a Longer Focal Length for Living Subjects